-I’ve had this catalogue page pinned on my inspiration wall for months now with full intent to figure out exactly how I could duplicate it.
+I’ve had this catalog page pinned on my inspiration wall for months now with full intent to figure out exactly how I could duplicate it.

-Right in the product description and within the bio, West Elm credits Stray Dog with its ability to make stunning products from papier mache.
+Right in the product description and within the bio, West Elm credits the artist with its ability to make stunning products from papier-mache.
 I whole-heartedly concur – this table and their other works knocked my flip flops off.
 I should say upfront that papier mache is a process that I haven’t so much as encountered since summer day care at Care-A-Lot in 1988.
 Miss Karen was a good supervisor, but I was without this go-around.
 Nonetheless, I was up for a good challenge and excited to see how my own model would turn out (A+, C-, or fail).

 To create a round structure for the side table, I knew I would need a sturdy frame to work from.
 I had decided that chicken wire would be a good framework, and I built it around a round plastic garbage can that we happened upon a few weeks ago at the mid-century modern estate sale (the sellers let us haul away our purchases in it as opposed to a plastic bag or cardboard box).
 The chicken wire wrapped around it nicely.

 Before I really started working on the real frame, I did a test run over the course of two days to observe a few things: 1) learn how to form and attach a structure for the zig-zags, because I was going to try and mimic their dimensional chevron model (although I also considered some other patterns, like a corkscrew going all the way from the bottom to the top and that might still look great); 2) to see how the papier mache would adhere to the zig zag and the chicken wire; and 3) see if I could actually make a working papier mache paste.